 How often do we do the same behaviors day in and day out?
 Do we take the same route to work?
-Do we do the same tasks in the same order ever day?
-Do we the same marketing activities year after year?
+Do we do the same tasks in the same order every day?
+Do we have the same marketing activities year after year?

-Of course we do!
-People are creatures of habit, and it is these habits, if perfected over time, that help us become productive and focused.
-Imagine having to do everything different for a day?
+Of course, we do!
+People are creatures of habit, and it is these habits if perfected over time, that help us become productive and focused.
+Imagine having to do everything differently for a day.
 It would be chaos.

 What I have been trying to do the past several months is do something, one thing, that I have never done each week.
 It might be something as mundane as trying a food I’ve never had before, or it might be a more transformative experience.